Machine Learning Engineering MSMLE

 About the Program

-Students are also encouraged to engage in thesis research.
-The combined thesis and research cannot exceed 9.0 credits.
-The MS program is organized so that a student may complete the degree requirements in less than 2 years of full-time study or 2-3 years of part-time study.
+The MS program is designed so that a student may complete the degree requirements in less than 2 years of full-time study or 2-3 years of part-time study.

-Students within the Master of Science in Machine Learning Engineering are eligible to take part in the Graduate Co-op Program, which combines classroom coursework with a 6-month, full-time work experience.
-For more information, visit the Steinbright Career Development Center's website.
+Full-time on-campus students who start in a fall term are eligible to take part in the Graduate Co-op Program, which combines classroom coursework with a 6-month, full-time work experience.
+For more information, visit the Steinbright Career Development Center's website or visit the Drexel Engineering Graduate Co-op webpage.

 Additional Information

-For more information about the MS in Machine Learning Engineering program, please visit the Department of Electrical and Computer Engineering website.
+For more information visit the MS in Machine Learning Engineering program, or the Department of Electrical and Computer Engineering website.

 Admission Requirements

 Applicants must satisfy general requirements for graduate admission including a minimum 3.0 GPA (on a 4.0 scale) for the last two years of undergraduate studies, as well as for any subsequent graduate work.
-Students will be required to hold a BS in electrical engineering, computer engineering, or computer science; or a bachelor’s degree in an aligned area (e.g. statistics, neuroscience, etc.) in addition to an appropriate technical background which will be reviewed during the admissions process.
+Applicants will be required to hold a bachelor's in electrical engineering, computer engineering, or computer science.
+Applicants with a bachelor’s degree in an aligned area (e.g. statistics, neuroscience, etc.) in addition to an appropriate technical background will also be considered during the admissions process.
+Prior coursework or experience with signal processing, probability, statistics, and programming languages is preferred.

 Degree Requirements